Namchee/eslint-config-namchee/README.md

 > The TypeScript configuration provided by this package is tailored to output ESM modules, make sure to replace `modules` to something you like if ESM isn't what you're looking for.

+> Remember to add the `include` and `exclude` options yourself!
+Those options are not provided by this configuration to avoid bugged behavior of `tsconfig`.

 To use the TypeScript configuration file, extend this configuration in your TypeScript configuration file.
 Refer to the [official documentation](https://www.typescriptlang.org/tsconfig) for [how to extend TypeScript configuration file](https://www.typescriptlang.org/tsconfig#extends).

 ```json